 On various dates in 2002, the Bank purchased P259.0 million face value of the 10-year Poverty Eradication and Alleviation Certificates (PEACe) bonds, in the belief that these were tax-exempt.
 Said bonds were issued by the Bureau of Treasury (BTr) in 2001 which matured on October 18, 2011.
 As of March 31, 2017 December 31, 2016 and 2015, the Accounts receivable includes P36.7 million set up by the Bank for the final tax withheld by the BTr upon maturity of the bonds subject to the resolution of a case filed with the Supreme Court on the matter.
 On January 13, 2015, the Supreme Court nullified the 2011 Bureau of Internal Revenue (BIR) Rulings classifying all bonds as deposit substitutes and ordered the Bureau of Treasury to return to the petitioning banks the 20% final withholding taxes it withheld on the PEACe Bonds on October 18, 2011.
 On August 16, 2016, the Supreme Court ordered the BTr to immediately release and pay the bondholders the amount representing the 20% final withholding tax on the PEACe bonds, with legal interest of 6% per annum from October 19, 2011 until full payment.
-Thereafter, on April 11, 2017, Bureau of Treasury released to the Bank the 20% final withholding tax, plus the legal interest of 4% per annum.
+As of March 31, 2017, the Bank is making an arrangement for the ultimate release of the 20% final withholding tax, plus the legal interest of 6% per annum.

-As of June 30, 2017 and December 31, 2016, non-performing loans of the Bank amount to P1,506.8 million and P1,322.3 million, respectively, while restructured loans amount to P45.3 million and P41.6 million, respectively.
+As of March 31, 2017 and December 31, 2016, non-performing loans of the Bank amount to P1,387.2 million and P1,322.3 million, respectively, while restructured loans amount to P49.6 million and P41.6 million, respectively.